rockbuzz/lara-tags/README.md

 $ php artisan migrate
 ```

-Add the `HashTag` trait to the template for which you will have tags
+Add the `Taggable` trait to the template for which you will have tags

 ```php
 use Rockbuzz\LaraTags\Traits\Taggable;